skip to main content

 Prisoner of War

-2s 6d War Office banknote issued to prisoners of war
+2s 6d War Office note issued to prisoners of war

-There were also camps all over the Empire, many issuing their own notes.
+There were also camps all over the British Empire, many issuing their own notes.

 Prisoner of War camp notes from Bhopal India